 If you are interested in baptism, confirmation, Bible study or have something you want to talk over with someone, please get in touch and we’ll be delighted to help.

-Our Electoral Roll has increased dramatically in 2013 with the complete renewal of the roll.
+Our Electoral Roll has increased dramatically since 2013 with the complete renewal of the roll.

-Future plans include the ‘dream’ of constructing a new hall in the Vicarage grounds to be shared by both church and school.
+Having sold our old Church Hall in 2016, plans for the constructing a new hall in the Vicarage grounds are at an advanced stage.
 Ultimately we also intend to replace the bell tower which was dismantled following a storm in 1995.

 Outreach into the community is very much part of our mission at St John’s.
 We are keen fundraisers for the North London Hospice which is situated in the parish.
 The church also has historical links to Baxendale Woodside Home a retirement home located on the site of Woodside House - originally the home of Joseph Baxendale one of the founders of St. John’s.
-Activities run by church members - the Chat Club, a luncheon club, and JAM (Jesus & Me) Session, a parent and toddler group - meet weekly in our Church Hall and are open to all.
-The church hall is also well used by local groups including Brownie and Rainbow Guides, keep-fit clubs and a local history society.
+Activities run by church members - the Chat Club held weekly in a church member's home; Community Coffee Morning weekly on Friday mornings during St John's School term time.

-Particularly noteworthy has been our support for the night shelter initiative, originated by Churches Together in Finchley, of providing accommodation for the homeless in church halls throughout the winter months.
-We have hosted Thursday nights for the last 3 years in our church hall (this year from October to December with Finchley Reform Synagogue taking over for January to March) which involved volunteers from our congregation, together with other volunteers, mainly from other churches, providing an evening meal, friendship and social interaction, a bed for the night and breakfast in the morning.
+Particularly noteworthy has been our support for the night shelter initiative, originated by Churches Together in Finchley and now run by a local charity Together in Barnet, of providing accommodation for the homeless in church halls throughout the winter months.
+We have assisted on Thursday nights which involved volunteers from our congregation, together with other volunteers, mainly from other churches, providing an evening meal, friendship and social interaction, a bed for the night and breakfast in the morning.